Student Code of Conduct

-The FDFCC Management Team is dedicated to promoting a beneficial relationship between employers and students.
-The reputation of the George Washington School of Business community is in large part based upon the interactions between our students and recruiters.
-A key element of the success of the GW School of Business is the determination of our students to improve their collective career opportunities and to promote the reputation of the GW School of Business by actively pursuing the highest standards of integrity, honesty, and professionalism.
+The FDFCC Career Center Management Team is dedicated to promoting a beneficial relationship between employers and students.
+The reputation of the GW School of Business (GWSB) community is in large part based upon the interactions between our students and recruiters.
+A key element of the success of GWSB is the determination of our students to improve their collective career opportunities and to promote the reputation of the school by actively pursuing the highest standards of integrity, honesty, and professionalism.

 I. Integrity and Honesty in All Actions